 - Problems with bleeding or blood clotting: In this case, should we should not eat garlic or take garlic preparations.

-– Before or after surgery: Ingesting garlic or garlic preparations could be dangerous because this may favour hemorrhages.
+- Before or after surgery: Ingesting garlic or garlic preparations could be dangerous because this may favor hemorrhages.
 It is best to stop taking garlic about 15 days before any surgical procedure and not take thereafter until otherwise directed by your doctor.

 - Garlic in pregnancy and lactation: Pregnant women can eat garlic as food in normal amounts.
 However, they should avoid garlic medicinal preparations because it has not been sufficiently studied its security level in pregnant women or nursing babies.

 - Some medicines may interact with garlic, such as clotting medication, certain heart medicines, certain birth control pills, etc..
 It case of taking some medicine, it is best to consult with your doctor to avoid possible interactions.

 - Anticoagulant herbal preparations: Avoid consumption of garlic or garlic prepared with the use of other herbal preparations with anticoagulant properties.

 - Hyperthyroidism: Because of its high iodine content, garlic should not be taken in case of hyperthyroidism.

 People with weak stomach should not abuse the consumption of garlic